drowe67/misc/analog_vae/README.md

 ./test.sh model01/checkpoints/checkpoint_epoch_50.pth ~/LPCNet/wav/all.wav out_16k.sw
 ```

-# Ideas
+# Notes

+1. Issues: We would like smooth degredation from high SNR to low SNR, rather than training and operating at one SNR.
+Currently if trained at 10dB, not as good as model trained at 0dB when tested at 0dB.
+Also, if trained at 0dB, quality is reduced when tested on high SNR channel, compared to model trained ta high SNR.

 1. Test: Multipath with no noise should mean speech is not impaired, as no "symbol errors".

-1. Test: co-channel interference, interfering sinusoids, and impulse noise.
+1. Test: co-channel interference, interfering sinusoids, and impulse noise, non-flat passband.

-1. Test: level sensitivity, do we need/assume amplitude nomralisation?
+1. Test: level sensitivity, do we need/assume amplitude normalisation?

+1. Test: Try vocoder with several speakers and background noise.

 1. Not sure about training with tanh clamping at +/-1 on rx, as fading and noise will push it >>1.
 We should be using soft decision information, e.g. 1 symbol plus 1 of noise is a "very likely" 1 symbol.

 1. Can we include maximum likelyhood detection in rx side of the bottelneck?
 E.g. a +2 received means very likely +1 was transmitted, and shouldn't have the same weight in decoding operation as a 0 received.
 Probability of received symbol.

 1. Plot scatter diagram of Tx to see where symbols are being mapped.
-Would expect random rotations, and magntitudes
-   near 1.

 1. ~Reshape pairs of symbols to QPSK, as I think effect of noise will be treated differently in a 2D mapping maybe sqrt(2) better.~